The Role of the Parish Council

 The basic arrangement of Parish Councils is governed mostly from the Local Government Act 1974 and stemming from this and a variety of amendments and other Acts and Regulations councils have various powers (rights to undertake functions) and duties (requirements to undertake functions).

 Councillors are elected by electors of the parish – elections being held every fourth year – or co-opted in order to fill a vacancy, although in certain circumstances an election must be held to fill a casual vacancy.
 Melton Parish Council meets every other month, except August, and there are also regular Planning & Transport, Finance and Recreation committee meetings.
-Full details can be found in the calendar and in the Calendar of meetings May 2019 – May 2020.
+Full details can be found in the calendar and in the Calendar of meetings.

 Councillors must comply with a Code of Conduct and are regulated by Standing Orders and Financial Regulations which they agree to from time to time.